Gal Gadot Hosted ‘SNL’ In a Little Black Dress & Heels

 “Wonder Woman” star Gal Gadot hit the stage at “Saturday Night Live” yesterday to host the show along with musical guest Sam Smith.
 Check out what the actress wore for her first time on the iconic stage, plus the boots she wore in a parody of Kendall Jenner and Gigi Hadid, and more.

-Joined by Leslie Jones decked out in full “Wonder Woman” regalia, Gadot showed off long legs in a slinky black minidress paired with strappy sandals for her opening monologue.
+Joined by Leslie Jones decked out in full “Wonder Woman” regalia, Gadot showed off long legs in a slinky black minidress paired with Giuseppe Zanotti’s black Ellis sandal with embellishments for her opening monologue.

 Meanwhile, the actress donned another little black dress, this time paired with thigh high black boots, for a skit costarring Kate McKinnon, in which she plays the part of Kendall Jenner and Gigi Hadid.
 Meanwhile, McKinnon spoofs Bella Hadid in the comedy sketch inspired by realty television dubbed “Kendall’s Model House.”